On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: Introduction

-Harnessing our sparsity guarantees, we introduce a novel reformulation technique (see \S\ref{sec:algorithm:fixed_active_set}) that allows robust optimization problems such as the production-inventory problem to be solved very efficiently when most of the parameters of the linear decision rules are forced to be equal to zero.
-The key insight behind our novel reformulation technique is that imposing sparsity constraints onto linear decision rules can have a side effect of inducing redundancy in the constraints of the robust counterpart.
+Our sparsity guarantees also have implications from the perspective of designing practically efficient algorithms for computing linear decision rules in dynamic robust optimization problems with box uncertainty sets and many time periods.
+Specifically, harnessing our sparsity guarantees, we introduce a novel reformulation technique (see \S\ref{sec:algorithm:fixed_active_set}) that allows robust optimization problems such as the production-inventory problem to be solved very efficiently when most of the parameters of the linear decision rules are forced to be equal to zero.
+The key insight behind our reformulation technique is that imposing sparsity constraints onto linear decision rules can have a side effect of inducing redundancy in the constraints of the robust counterpart.
 By exploiting this redundancy in the constraints of the robust counterpart, our reformulation technique drastically decreases the number of auxiliary decision variables in the robust counterpart so that they match, up to a constant factor, the number of nonzero parameters of the linear decision rules (Proposition~\ref{prop:productioninventory_reformulation} in \S\ref{sec:algorithm:fixed_active_set}).
 It follows from Theorem~\ref{thm:main} and Proposition~\ref{prop:productioninventory_reformulation} that if the nonzero parameters of an optimal linear decision rule for a production-inventory problem were {known}, then an optimal linear decision rule for the production-inventory problem can be computed by solving a linear optimization problem with only $\mathcal{O}(TE)$ decision variables and constraints.